heyannag/Project_1_Group_4/README.md

  - Listings that were live on September 24, 2017
  - Model Years between 1997-2017

-For the purpose of this project, we limited the data to **only include Nissan** makes which reduced the 1mil rows of the original dataset to ~60k rows.
+**NOTE** For the purpose of this project, we limited the data to **only include Nissan** makes which reduced the 1mil rows of the original dataset to ~60k rows.
 Please see the end of this document for the full list of limitations.

-# Vehicle Availability in TN and Surrounding Areas + General Trends
+# Vehicle Availability in TN and Surrounding Areas + General Trends, Catie Clark
-Catie Clark
+What Nissan model is the most available in Tennessee?

 ## Findings:
 - Prework, group the state by region/territory names for comparative analysis